Kentucky’s E the Profit Is Just Getting Started, and He Has a Lot to Prove.

 Music is truly the best outlet to express one’s creativity, emotion, and depth.
 So, what is the creative process behind your music?
 What inspires your sound?

 My creative process doesn’t have much to it.
-When I create, I like to make sure I’m as relaxed as possible.
+I like to make sure I’m as relaxed as possible when I create.
 I try not to think when I’m making music, and it helps keep things flowing and organic.
 My sound is inspired by my life and the people around me, and I try to take my experiences and express them through music.

 You have a distinct sound, especially coming out of Kentucky.
 How would you describe it?